Skip to Content

 Diseases

+The calla lily plant is susceptible to root rot, which occurs when there is excessive moisture in the soil.
 One of the most obvious symptoms of root rot is the yellowing of leaves.

-If you notice this happening even though the plant is properly protected and has access to sunlight, you might want to consider the level of moisture in the soil.
+If you notice this happening even though the plant is properly protected and has access to sunlight, consider the level of moisture in the soil.

 In most cases, you can just gauge the level of moisture by checking the soil with your finger.

-However, you should know that there is a better way to determine the level of moisture in the soil: a hygrometer.
+That said, there is a better way to determine the level of moisture in the soil: a hygrometer.

+When you are transplanting a calla lily, don’t plant it so deep that the soil covers the base of the stem.
 If you are going to plant the calla lily in a container, you have to make sure that there are appropriate drainage holes inside that allow water to drain from the plant.

 Share this post: